MicrosoftDocs/sdk-api/sdk-api-src/content/highlevelmonitorconfigurationapi/nf-highlevelmonitorconfigurationapi-restoremonitorfactorydefaults.md

 req.lib: Dxva2.lib
 req.dll: Dxva2.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - RestoreMonitorFactoryDefaults
+ - highlevelmonitorconfigurationapi/RestoreMonitorFactoryDefaults
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - dxva2.dll
 api_name:
  - RestoreMonitorFactoryDefaults
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # RestoreMonitorFactoryDefaults function

 [!INCLUDE [MCCS Warning](../includes/mccs-warning.md)]

 ## -description

 Restores a monitor's settings to their factory defaults.

 ## -parameters

 ### -param hMonitor [in]

 Handle to a physical monitor.
 To get the monitor handle, call <a href="https://docs.microsoft.com/windows/desktop/api/physicalmonitorenumerationapi/nf-physicalmonitorenumerationapi-getphysicalmonitorsfromhmonitor">GetPhysicalMonitorsFromHMONITOR</a> or <a href="https://docs.microsoft.com/windows/desktop/api/physicalmonitorenumerationapi/nf-physicalmonitorenumerationapi-getphysicalmonitorsfromidirect3ddevice9">GetPhysicalMonitorsFromIDirect3DDevice9</a>.

 ## -returns

 If the function succeeds, the return value is <b>TRUE</b>.
 If the function fails, the return value is <b>FALSE</b>.
 To get extended error information, call <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks

 This function restores all of the settings that are supported by the high-level monitor configuration functions.
 It might also restore settings that are available only through the low-level functions and are not supported by the high-level functions.
 The current value of each setting is changed to its factory default.
 The exact settings that change, and the default values of those settings, depend on the manufacturer.
 This function can also change the range of supported values for some settings.